Omni Calculator logo

 If you want to increase your chances of successful weight loss, make sure that you are meeting recommendations for physical activity.
 Do you want to know which activities burn the most calories?
 Check out our calories burned calculator!

-Joanna Michałowska, PhD candidate and Rita Rain
+Joanna Michałowska, PhD and Rita Rain

 Personal details